 📋 Substitutions

-Hummus is naturally vegan, gluten free and dairy free but you could also try the substitutions below.
+Hummus is naturally vegan, gluten free and dairy free.
+Feel free to make any of the following substitutions if you'd like:

-- Chickpeas - use cauliflower or zucchini instead of chickpeas for paleo-friendly
+- Chickpeas - use black beans or white beans instead, or substitute cauliflower or zucchini for chickpeas

-- Tahini - if you can't find tahini or don't have any on hand, you can substitute peanut butter, sunflower seed butter, or just leave it out altogether and use a little extra olive oil instead
+- Tahini - if you can't find tahini or don't have any on hand, you can substitute tahini with Greek yogurt, ripe avocado, or nut butters such as almond or cashew butter

 📖 Variations

-Here are some popular hummus variations to try.
-If you have a previous favorite store-bought flavor you like, you could try that too!
+Here are some popular hummus flavors and variations to try.
+If you have a favorite store-bought flavor you like, you can try that too!

 - Beet hummus - add some roasted beets